 A HRIS can help your HR staff file taxes.
 HR software can prepare the taxes and calculate the correct amount of withholdings for your employees.
 Scheduling and automated payment features can also help ensure that deadlines are never missed.

 It’s important for a HRIS to handle any tax issues that your HR staff will face.
 Your HRIS should include tax compliance software that can help you ensure that you’re compliant with all tax laws.
 What features should you look for in a HRIS?

 Tax compliance software should be able to calculate sales tax and any VAT (value-added tax) for any products and services sold.
 Sales tax may differ depending on the location and software can help ensure that tax is calculated correctly across the board.
 This is especially important for companies selling online or in multiple locations because local laws and regulations can differ.

 Your HRIS should be able to assist with the tax filing process.
 This includes providing the necessary forms for you to fill out, including 1099 forms for independent contractors.
 The software can also remind you that tax deadlines are coming up so that taxes are filed on time in order to avoid incurring penalties.

 There may be times when certain transactions are exempt from taxes.
 The software should be able to handle processing and managing tax exemptions in addition to calculating different taxes.
 The system should also be able to store exemption certificates in an easily searchable way.

 A HRIS should have the ability to analyze the data that is input into the system.
 This analysis can help spot any patterns that may need to be addressed.
 The system can then use that data to generate reports.

 Is your company looking for a HRIS to manage tax compliance?
 Let us match you with the right software for your business’ needs.
-Visit our vendor match page to get started.
+Visit our Software Match page to get started.